-I celebrated the first anniversary of beekeeping two weeks ago, which is among the least likely phrases I could imagine having uttered in my lifetime.
-What I knew about honeybees last year was could fit on the head of a pin and even after successfully overwintering both of my hives, most days I still feel like I’m in over my head with this hobby, but that’s okay- the bees know what they’re doing and I am having the time of my life leaning in to catch a glimpse of their world.
+I celebrate my beekeeping anniversary in June, which is among the least likely phrases I could imagine having uttered in my lifetime.
+What I knew about honeybees before becoming a beekeeper could have fit on the head of a pin and even after successfully overwintering both of my hives, most days I still feel like I’m in over my head with this hobby, but that’s okay- the bees know what they’re doing and I am having the time of my life leaning in to catch a glimpse of their world.
 This week, I’m celebrating National Pollinator Week and hope you’ll join me because we need you!

 Why do pollinators matter?